zyeeda/install-opencv/README.md

 ![CaptureUI Java](images/captureui-java.png)

+#### How to check for native memory leaks
+Since the OpenCV Java bindings wrap OpenCV's C++ libraries there's opportunities for native memory to leak without being able to detect it from Java (jmap/jhat).
+These are the steps required to analyze a Java program using OpenCV (or any JNI based app).
+* Install Valgrind and the Valkyrie GUI
+    *`sudo apt-get install valgrind valkyrie`
+* Profile application
+    * `cd /home/<username>/workspace/install-opencv/opencv-java`
+    * `valgrind --trace-children=yes --leak-check=full --xml=yes --xml-file=/home/<username>/canny.xml java -Djava.compiler=NONE -Djava.library.path=/home/<username>/opencv-2.4.x/build/lib -cp /home/<username>/opencv-2.4.x/build/bin/opencv-24x.jar:bin com.codeferm.opencv.Canny`
+* Examine Valgrind output
+    * `valkyrie`
+    * Open canny.xml
+    * Scroll down to bottom
+    * If you see a 9M entry without OpenCV classes don't worry this is normal
+    * Look for OpenCV classes which ar wrapped by Java

 The Canny example is slightly faster in Java (3.08 seconds) compared to Python (3.18 seconds).
 In general, there's not enough difference in processing over 900 frames to pick one set of bindings over another for performance reasons.